fteem/vimfiles-1/README.md

-# My Vimfiles
+# Vimfiles

-Nothing to see here, just my tiny Vim setup.
-Head over to vimrc to see the magic.
+Nothing to see here, just my tiny (Neo)Vim setup.
+Head over to vimrc to see the full magic.

 ## Setup